Become a more confident filmmaker with our

 So to sum it up, we want to arrange everything for you.
 So all you need is to get yourself to Skarnes, the rest will be fixed by us: accommodation, food made by a chef, courses, social events ++.
-All of this is 20.000 NOK (approximately 2.000 EUR/ 330 EUR per day) per person.
+All of this is 20 000 NOK (approximately 2 000 EUR which is about 330 EUR per day) per person.

 What kind of gear should I bring?

 If you have, we recommend you to bring a camera, a laptop, and an external hard drive.
 If you have questions regarding your camera gear, the workshop is a good place to get help.

 Is this workshop for beginners?